 Ok, but let’s assume that this is not good enough.
 You think that your case fulfills all the conditions and you want to try to go through the process on your own.
 That’s the spirit!
 Come on, I will tell you how to proceed.

-Below I collected my experience on how I applied for plane delay compensation.
+Below I collected my experience on how I applied for flight delay compensation.
 It works – so feel free to follow as it is in the instructions below: